pybamm-team/pybamm-supporting-material/pybamm.md

   with new models, discretisations, parameterisations, solvers etc.
 - We welcome new developers at this beta testing stage, and are keen to get your feedback, bug reports and suggestions!
-- Holding a 2-day PyBaMM workshop on the 31st July in Oxford, spaces available.
+- I'm happy to give a more detailed introduction
 - Get the code, browse the documentation, or get in contact at: <https://github.com/pybamm-team/PyBaMM>